LiskArchive/lips/proposals/lip-define_state_transitions_of_reward_module.md

 ### Internal Functions

-The reward module has the following internal function.
+The Reward module has the following internal function.

 #### getBlockReward